tongnie/tongnie.github.io/_pages/about.md

 - **Contrastive language-scenario alignment**
   - [Semantic Alignment of Language and Motion Enables Zero-shot Generation of Multi-agent Scenarios], working in progress
 - **Preference optimization for adversarial scenario generation**
-  - [Controllable Adversarial Scenario Generation with Customizable Preference Alignment for Safe Autonomous Driving]
+  - [Controllable Adversarial Scenario Generation with Customizable Preference Alignment for Safe Autonomous Driving], working in progress

 In addition to transportation, I'm also interested in large vision/language models, urban computing, sustainability science, AI for social good applications.
 - **Geospatial AI**: